MCotocel/nixdots/hosts/sodium/readme.md

 ### Windows

-If dual-booting, make sure to shrink the Windows partition from Windows in order to provide space for Linux
+If dual-booting on the same drive, make sure to shrink the Windows partition from Windows in order to provide space for Linux

 ### Disks